lezzles11/portfolio/project-worksheet.md

     }
     myProjects();

  This is what I did to render the data onto my portfolio site.
-I thought I was going to get stuck on this part of my project.
+I thought I was going spend more time on this part of my project.
 ```

 ## Issues and Resolutions